Mothcam/Mothcam/README.md

 If you are using SSH the Pi's IP can be found on the router of the Wi-Fi network that was chosen in the advanced options of the Raspberry Pi Imager or when using a hotspot the IP can be found in the settings of the hotspot.
 The name of the pi will be the hostname you set in the Raspberry Pi Imager.

 ## Downloading the required repositories
-Once the Pi has been started for the first time the following command needs to be run to install the most recent versions of all libraries on the Pi:
+Once the Pi has been started for the first time the following command needs to be run to install the most recent versions of all libraries on the Pi
 ```
 sudo apt update
 sudo apt upgrade